jonleopard/dotfiles/README.md

 **tmux - tpm**

-[tpm](https://github.com/tmux-plugins/tpm) (which stands for tmux plugin manager) is a great little that has zero dependencies.
+[tpm](https://github.com/tmux-plugins/tpm) is a great little that has zero dependencies.
 Be sure to check out the [plugin](https://github.com/tmux-plugins) directory.

 **neovim - vim plug**